MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (boolean) - Returns true if there are no errors related to this command.

+## Beta - Audio

+### DeleteAudioAssetFromRobot - BETA
+Enables you to remove an audio file from Misty that you have previously uploaded.

+**Note: You can only delete audio files that you have previously uploaded to Misty.
+You cannot remove Misty's default system audio files.**

+Arguments:
+* FileName (string) - The name of the file to delete, including its file type extension.

+Returns:
+* Success (boolean) - Returns true if there are no errors related to this call.
+Otherwise, false.

 ## Beta - Faces